 Throughout the U.S., Florida has the highest number of “zombie” foreclosures.
-“Zombie” foreclosure is a term used for properties that are under foreclosure but have been abandoned.
+“Zombie” foreclosure is a term for properties that are under foreclosure but have been abandoned.
 There are only 36,000 pending “zombie” foreclosures, which is a 35 percent decline from this time last year.
-However, other states such as California, Illinois, Indiana, New Jersey, New York, North Carolina, Maryland, Ohio, and Pennsylvania are also experiencing a high number of “zombie” foreclosures.
-This kind of foreclosure accounts for about one fourth of all foreclosures in Florida.
+However, other states are also experiencing the same; such as California, Illinois, Indiana, New Jersey, New York, North Carolina, Maryland, Ohio, and Pennsylvania.
+This kind of foreclosure accounts for about one-fourth of all foreclosures in Florida.

-“Zombie” foreclosures pose a great problem for the banks that have ownership of the property and are trying to put them back on the market.
-Many of these homes have overgrown lawn, many damages, and the utilities may have been turned off for months or perhaps even years.
-Although these “zombie” foreclosures have been down from a year ago, they still represent a large share of foreclosures nationwide.
-There are more than 142,000 foreclosed properties that have been abandoned nationwide, reported RealtyTrac.
+In fact, “zombie” foreclosures pose a great problem for the banks that have ownership of the property.
+Moreover, the banks are trying to put them back on the market.
+However, many of these homes have an overgrown lawn and many damages.
+Also, the utilities might not have been working for months or perhaps even years.
+Although these foreclosures have been down since a year ago, they still represent a large share of foreclosures nationwide.
+There are more than 142,000 properties that are under foreclosure and that went through abandonment nationwide, reported RealtyTrac.

-Daren Blomquist, the vice president of RealtyTrac, stated that “zombie” foreclosure are normally the problem cases still “stuck in the pipeline”, and they are more common in the states with a longer foreclosure process.
-Mr. Blomquist also stated “The increase in zombie foreclosures is actually a good sign that banks and courts are finally moving forward with a resolution on these properties that may have been sitting in foreclosure limbo for years”.
+Daren Blomquist, the vice president of RealtyTrac, stated that “zombie” foreclosure is normally the problem cases still “stuck in the pipeline”.
+Moreover, he also stated that they are more common in the states with a longer foreclosure process.
+Mr. Blomquist also stated, “The increase in zombie foreclosures is actually a good sign that banks and courts are finally moving forward with a resolution on these properties that may have been sitting in foreclosure limbo for years”.

-New York had the most “zombie” foreclosures at the end of last month with more than 19,000.
+In fact, New York had the most of these at the end of last month with more than 19,000.
 This is at the metropolitan level.
-Others metro areas near the top of the list were, Tampa, South Florida, Orlando, Jacksonville, Baltimore, Philadelphia, Jacksonville, Las Vegas and Los Angeles.
+Moreover, others metro areas near the top of the list were, Tampa, South Florida, Orlando, Jacksonville, Baltimore, Philadelphia, Jacksonville, Las Vegas, and Los Angeles.

-If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to firstname.lastname@example.org, or complete the contact form below.
+If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020.
+Or, send an e-mail to firstname.lastname@example.org, or complete the contact form below.